-The course will adapt to the interests of the students and the direction that the discussion will take us.
+The course will adapt to the interests of the students and the direction that the discussion will take us into.
 Here is a selection of topics and themes we will possibly touch upon in the discursive space of the classroom.

-- How? the practical aspects of writing: drafting, restructuring, deleting, spellchecking and finalising - Close-reading how to construct a well-grounded sentence and paragraph? (case study: Lori Waxman: 60 wrd / min art critic) - Hashtags, comments and posts various attitudes in the online sphere (hater, troll, fan, etc.), the meme (case study: @the_art_gorgeous; @artreviewpower100) - Social media as a platform for exchanging ideas (case study: @jerrysaltz) - Subtext how do different layers of meaning creep into the equation? - Q&A how to formulate and answer questions during an interview - Charting fictional spaces is it possible to "read" computer games (as fiction)? - International Art English overcomplicating and simplifying sentences, English as a global language, transparency (Flesch-Kincaid reading ease score) vs. Artspeak (the elitism of International Art English) - Stylish academic writing what are the bad habits in academic writing?
-(Helen Sword, Steven Pinker, James McEnerney) - To explain!
-To question!
-To sell!
-To subvert! the functions and aims of art writing - Boring vs. exciting text investigating possible explanations based on examples of literature, Subjective vs. objective text investigating the viewpoints, angles and the general perspective of the text, Linear vs. non-linear text writing as a temporal or as a spatial zone of thinking - 'Criticofiction' facts, post-truth and subjective hallucinations in art writing - Alternatives extending language with lexical elements from various zones of popular culture
+- How to start finishing? the practical aspects of writing: drafting, restructuring, deleting, spellchecking and finalising - Close-reading how to construct a well-grounded sentence and paragraph? (case study: Lori Waxman: 60 wrd / min art critic)

+- Chicago-style citation (Notes and Bibliography, Author-Date) - Stylish academic writing what are the bad habits in academic writing?
+(Helen Sword, Steven Pinker, James McEnerney) - Subtext how do different layers of meaning creep into the equation? - Q&A how to formulate and answer questions during an interview - International Art English overcomplicating and simplifying sentences, English as a global language, transparency (Flesch-Kincaid reading ease score) - 'Criticofiction' facts, post-truth and subjective hallucinations in art writing